plugorgau/plugorgau.github.io/content/events/2015/crypto-party.md

 ---
-title: "June Talk: Crypto Party with Port80"
+title: "Crypto Party with Port80"
 date: 2015-06-03T18:00:00+08:00
+presenters:
+  - Luke John
 ---

 Crypto Party in conjunction with Port80 run by Luke John.